Former B-movie Actress Valerie Baber is from Oklahoma…

-For some reason – probably because she “retired” in 2006 or that we dedicated our first post to former Westmoore graduate and current B-movie babe Brandin Rackley – Valerie didn’t make Hot Girl a Day in the Month of May, but we did follow her on Twitter in case we ever bring the series back.
-That’s how we learned that she recently appeared on a segment of Entertainment Tonight.
-Why would a B-movie babe and model whose career peaked in 2005 by on Entertainment Tonight?
+For some reason – probably because she "retired" in 2006 or that we dedicated our first post to former Westmoore graduate and current B-movie babe Brandin Rackley – Valerie didn't make Hot Girl a Day in the Month of May, but we did follow her on Twitter in case we ever bring the series back.

-Anyway, the point of this post was the bring up the following question: should we bring back Hot Girl a Day in the Month of May?
-It’s been four years since we had the series, and as our Enid post shows, a lot of hot girls have risen out of the Sooner state.
+Anyway, the point of this post was to bring up the following question: should we bring back Hot Girl a Day in the Month of May?
+It's been four years since we had the series, and as our Enid post shows, a lot of hot girls have risen out of the Sooner state.

 I pulled a Ben Franklin and wrote the pros and cons for bringing back the series:

 Cons: Hot Guy A Day In The Month After May, Angry Emails

 What are your thoughts?
 Should we do it?
 Also, if you have any of Valerie's old Sonic modeling photos can you send them to us?
 We'd like to start a campaign to get her to replace the dude's that were funny back in 2003.